Ericsson/codechecker/docs/user_guide.md

   --tidyargs TIDY_ARGS_CFG_FILE
                         File containing argument which will be forwarded verbatim for Clang-Tidy.
+  --timeout TIMEOUT     The amount of time (in seconds) that each analyzer can
+                        spend, individually, to analyze the project.
+If the analysis of a particular file takes longer than this time, the analyzer is killed and the analysis is considered as a failed one.
 ~~~~~~~~~~~~~~~~~~~~~

 CodeChecker supports several analyzer tools.
 Currently, these analyzers are